MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 5. In the **Enable Connector** dialog, select **OK**.

 ### Validate the status change of an Operations Manager connector

+To validate the status change of an Operations Manager connector, follow these steps:

 1. Wait 30 seconds.
 Then, in the Service Manager console, select **Administration**, and select **Connectors**.